Cocoa ice cream made with xanthan gum being lifted from a tub with a spatula, stretching to show its creamy texture.

 THE LIKE-A-PRO ICE CREAM

-Cocoa Powder (only) Ice Cream
+Cocoa-only Ice Cream

-• with xanthan gum
+• with xanthan gum •

 With unsweetened cocoa powder, milk, cream, sugar, and xanthan gum.

-This Cocoa Powder-only ice cream is perfect for celebrating the flavour of your favourite cocoa powder.
+This Cocoa-only ice cream is perfect for celebrating the flavour of your favourite cocoa powder.
 It’s also great for those days when you want to make chocolate ice cream but only have cocoa powder in the cupboard.
 We love it for its mild chocolate flavour, which is also perfect for children.

-Ice Creams made with xanthan gum are our Like-A-Pro ice creams, because which just one extra ingredient -xanthan gum-, you can make an eggless ice cream with a perfect, full-bodied mouthfeel, which churns beautifully, melts uniformly during serving, and keeps well in the freezer for a long time.
+Ice Creams made with xanthan gum are our Like-A-Pro ice creams, because with just one extra ingredient -xanthan gum-, you can make an eggless ice cream with a perfect, full-bodied mouthfeel, which churns beautifully, melts uniformly during serving, and keeps well in the freezer for a long time.
 Just like professionals do!

 No xanthan gum?
 Here are 3 more ways to make this ice cream: